Quality Inn I-40 & I-17

 Located on the campus of Northern Arizona University, Du Bois Center is surrounded by natural beauty.
 Event, conference or meeting, the center has facilities for all.
 The NAU Dining Services takes dining contracts for all such events.
 There are different types of meeting rooms, the seating capacity and rates of which vary accordingly.
 Assignment of residence halls are also taken care of by the center.
 The expert staff are always there to help you with arranging any kind of event.

-This cineplex is where Flagstaff denizens come to see the latest blockbusters from Hollywood.
+This cineplex is where people in Flagstaff come to see the latest blockbusters from Hollywood and around the world.
 As with most theaters run under this brand, they have matinee prices as well as plush bucket-seats for an affordable and comfortable experience.
 The state-of-the art installations include stadium-seating, 3D digital projections and an expanded snack bar with mini-arcade.

 There is a lot of cultural events that take place at the Studio Theater located on the NAU campus.
 You can sit down and watch some comic, romantic or a thriller play.
 The theater also showcases concerts that sound good in the acoustic setting.
 You can enjoy some of the best quality second stage productions exhibited by theater geniuses.
 The conservatory setting reveals the raw talent of students and established artists who generate sophisticated performances.
 Call ahead for any further details.